bkleinen/bkleinen.github.io/contact/index.md

 My preferred means of communication is email:

-kleinen@htw-berlin.de
+Barne.Kleinen@htw-berlin.de

 If you have questions regarding the **Auslandspraktikum:**
-Check if they are answered on [the info page.]({{site.baseurl}}praktikum) - if not, please make use of the office hours.
+Check if they are answered on [the info page.]({{site.baseurl}}praktikum) - if not, please make use of the [office hours](#office-hours).

+Office: WH C 645

 Skype&Twitter: drblinken